pombredanne/django-th-readability/README.rst

 Readability Connector
 =====================

-This connecttor provides an access to your Readability account from Trigger Happy
+From Trigger Happy, this connector provides an access to your Readability account

 Requirements :
 ==============